frostming/cachecontrol/docs/custom_heuristics.rst

 Expires After
 -------------

-CacheControl bundles an `ExpiresAfter` heuristic that is aimed at making it relatively easy to automatically cache responses for a period of time.
+CacheYou bundles an `ExpiresAfter` heuristic that is aimed at making it relatively easy to automatically cache responses for a period of time.
 Here is an example

 .. code-block:: python

    import requests
-   from cachecontrol import CacheControlAdapter from cachecontrol.heuristics import ExpiresAfter
+   from cacheyou import CacheControlAdapter from cacheyou.heuristics import ExpiresAfter

    adapter = CacheControlAdapter(heuristic=ExpiresAfter(days=1))